-when I was young, I read a lot of philosophy and self-help books to get guidance and understanding. i noticed a lot of common patterns -- a lot of ideas were repeated across different authors and traditions. i thought: what are the timeless truths that have been expressed countless times and in countless ways? the result is this book, which is a collection of maxims and meditations from philosophers, religious figures, and historical figures. each page contains one "truth", and four to eight different expressions of that truth. here is a sneak peak of the book:
+when I was young, I read a lot of philosophy and self-help books to get guidance and understanding. i noticed a lot of common patterns — a lot of ideas were repeated across different authors and traditions. i thought: what are the timeless truths that have been expressed countless times and in countless ways? the result is this book, which is a collection of maxims and meditations from philosophers, religious figures, scientists, politicians, athletes, and all kinds of historical figures. each page contains one "truth", and four to eight different expressions of that truth, perhaps addressing it from slightly different perspectives. here is a sneak peak of the book:

 Success is stumbling from failure to failure with no loss of enthusiasm.